-Travelers had high expectations for 2020, but for obvious reasons, tourism has become an impossibility in most regions.
-However, things will eventually open up, and if you are looking for some new and exciting places to visit, we will share some recommendations here.
-These are the best alternative holiday destinations for 2021 and beyond!
+Travelers had high expectations for 2020 and 2021.
+But for obvious reasons, tourism became an impossibility in most regions.
+However, things have now opened up, and if you are looking for some new and exciting places to visit, we will share some recommendations here.
+These are the best alternative holiday destinations for 2022 and beyond!

 We are putting an emphasis to cities and regions that are somewhat under-looked in comparison to typical destinations – yet they have at least as much to offer.
 Let’s get started…

 Spain is one of the most visited countries in the world, but tourists rarely go to the northern parts.
 Most travelers visit the Mediterranean coast where cities such as Barcelona, Alicante and Málaga can be found.

 But in reality, the northern part of Spain is just as interesting.
 Asturias is known as the green region – it is full of mountain and forests.
 You have tremendous beaches way up north, and you’ll find interesting cities such as Gijón and Oviedo.